-The Pitt Rivers Museum holds well over 15,000 items, covering most aspects of daily life, including a variety of bronzes, paintings and carvings relating to Hindu, Muslim, Buddhist and Sikh communities.
-The Museum also holds the world's most important collection of Naga artefacts from Assam, some 5,000 items covering virtually all aspects of Naga material culture.
-Its ethnographic collection of musical instruments now features the Indian collection given by Sir Sourinda Mohun Tagore alongside the examples collected by Henry Balfour, the first curator of the Museum.
+The Pitt Rivers Museum’s large India-related collections include a variety of bronzes, paintings and carvings relating to Hindu, Muslim, Buddhist and Sikh communities.
+The museum also holds the world's most important collection of Naga artefacts from Assam, some 5,000 items covering virtually all aspects of Naga material culture.

 Collaborations with Indian institutions

 The Global Jet Watch study of black holes is both a scientific project in itself and a way of promoting an interest in science to children.
 The project studies the behaviour of matter around black holes, using a collection of five small telescopes worldwide of which one is in India.
 Four of the five telescopes are located at boarding schools, whose pupils are assisted and encouraged to experiment with using the equipment.
 The project’s leader, Oxford’s Professor Katherine Blundell, was honoured in 2017 with an OBE for ‘services to astronomy and the education of young people’.

 The SMARThealth Pregnancy project uses an app to support community healthcare workers in rural India diagnose and manage medical and nutritional complications in pregnant women.
 A collaboration between Oxford and the George Institute for Global Health, it aims to reduce the occurrence of complications during pregnancy that put women at a higher risk of developing certain diseases later on.
 After a pilot study in India in 2020, a further trial of SMARThealth Pregnancy is taking place in the Indian provinces Haryana and Telangana to assess whether the system can reduce the incidence of anaemia in women during and after pregnancy.